MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/set-up-open-shifts-across-locations.md

 - Bellevue, Redmond, and Seattle are "sister" locations that are on the same level of the hierarchy.
 They share the parent node, West.
 - The schedule groups in Shifts at these locations are based on job types: Pickers, Runners, Stockers, Inventory specialists.

 Contoso wants to enable open shifts across locations for Pickers in the Bellevue and Redmond stores but not in the Seattle store.
-To do this, the Contoso admin completes the following steps:
+The Contoso admin completes the following steps:

 1. Use the [List schedulingGroup](/graph/api/schedule-list-schedulinggroups?view=graph-rest-beta) Graph API to get a list of schedule groups in the Bellevue team and the Redmond team.
 1. Use the [Replace schedulingGroup](/graph/api/schedulinggroup-put?view=graph-rest-beta) Graph API to create and assign the same code to the Pickers schedule group in the Bellevue and Redmond teams.